patrickjm/websocket-dom/README.md

 Unfortunately, both bun and node are required to fully build this package at the moment.

 But just to develop, only node >= 22 is needed.

+## Compatibility

+- Why no Bun?
+  - jsdom depends on node-canvas which is not supported by Bun, see: https://github.com/oven-sh/bun/issues/5835